46. Dear Timmy Skelly

 A poem is a made thing

-Art should encourage mannerism
+Art should encourage man-

-Her stylish style emphasizes
+Nerism; her stylish style

-We tread in the footsteps of Old
+We tread in the foot-

-Masters and paint nudes in comp-
+And paint nudes in comp-

 Licated and contrived poses

-Have you got acid color in your cheeks?
+Have you got acid

 She breaks with unity